You know, you could make a case that this is the worst time of the year.

 By now, I’m certain you’re all aware of how I feel about Thursday football.
 So, you can well imagine how I feel about the six teams, instead of the usual two, having to drag their bruised and battered carcasses out onto a football field in order to add a few more pieces of silver to a bunch of billionaires’ piles of filthy lucre.

 Not to bag on Thanksgiving, but it really has developed into kind of a sucky holiday.
 It’s supposed to be about spending time with family, and giving thanks for good fortune, good health, and the blessings that life and the universe bestow upon us.
-However, it’s often celebrated through gluttonous feasts, as tens of millions of turkeys are slaughtered, and people gorge themselves.
+However, it’s often celebrated through gluttonous feasts, as tens of millions of turkeys are slaughtered, and people gorge themselves to the point of discomfort on too much food.
 Often, these family feasts turn into acrimonious fiascos, due to people often being forced to share space with unpleasant family members.
-I can only imagine what it must be like since President Bay Orange took office, what with how divided the country is now.
-My wife and I had a conversation recently with an old friend of hers.
-This sweet lady’s husband, a wonderful gentleman, has an adult son who is one of these MAGA idiots, and they were talking about how uncomfortable he makes all family get-togethers, to the point where they just don’t want to see him at all.
+I can only imagine how difficult it must be now, when the country is so divided.
+A while back, my wife and I had a conversation with an old friend of hers.
+This sweet lady’s husband, a wonderful gentleman, has an adult son who is one of these MAGA idiots, and they were talking about how uncomfortable he makes all their family get-togethers, to the point where they just don’t want to see him at all.
 That’s sad.

-Then, after all the feasting and fighting, comes the day after, an orgy of naked materialism and capitalism run amok, as people descend upon various and sundry shopping centres and big box stores in order to push, shove, curse, trample, and otherwise assault each other in the quest to obtain marked-down merchandise that they don’t need.
+Then, after all the feasting and fighting, comes the day after: Black Friday, an orgy of naked materialism and capitalism run amok, as people descend upon various and sundry shopping centres and big box stores in order to push, shove, curse, trample, and otherwise assault each other in the quest to obtain marked-down merchandise that they don’t need.

 As far as I’m concerned, they can have it.